 Our Firm’s Will Contests Practice

-The will contest attorneys at Arata, Swingle, Van Egmond & Goodwin have knowledgeable and practical experience in will contest matters.
+The will contest attorneys at Arata, Swingle, Van Egmond & Heitlinger have knowledgeable and practical experience in will contest matters.
 Our attorneys keep current on probate law and procedure.
 Our experienced will contest attorneys will address your concerns and evaluate the circumstances surrounding the issue to determine if contesting a will is in your best interest.

 contact us here.